 • A point is scored when a player catches a pass in the end zone his team is attacking.

 The throw has to be made from inside the opponents half for a score to count.
 Passes made from your own end directly into the opponents in-zone do not result in a score and the opposing team gets possession in heir own in-zone.

 • An incomplete pass results in a change of possession.

-• When this happens the defence immediately becomes the offense and gains possession of the disc where it comes to a stop on the field of play, or where it first travelled out of bounds.
+• When this happens the defense immediately becomes the offense and gains possession of the disc where it comes to a stop on the field of play, or where it first traveled out of bounds.

 • Play does not stop because of a turnover.

 - Teams will switch ends after every score.